External storage devices

 2 TB Sandisk Extreme Portable SSD

-The SanDisk Extreme Portable SSD 2 TB is a pre-configured all-in-one solution.
+The SanDisk Extreme Portable SSD 2 TB is an all-in-one solution.

 - 2 TB storage